-The Public Theater (Artistic Director, Oskar Eustis; Executive Director, Patrick Willingham) announced complete casting today for the new musical SOUTHERN COMFORT that tells the true story of a group of transgender friends living life on their own terms in the back hills of rural Georgia.
-Directed by Thomas Caruso and based on the film by Kate Davis, SOUTHERN COMFORT features book and lyrics by Dan Collins and music by Julianne Wick Davis, and was conceived for the stage by Robert DuSold and Thomas Caruso.
-SOUTHERN COMFORT begins previews on Tuesday, February 23 and will run through Sunday, March 27 in The Public’s Anspacher Theater, with an official press opening on Monday, March 7.
+The Public Theater (Artistic Director, Oskar Eustis; Executive Director, Patrick Willingham) announced complete casting today for the new musical SOUTHERN COMFORT which tells the true story of a group of transgender friends living life on their terms in the back hills of rural Georgia.
+Directed by Thomas Caruso and based on the film by Kate Davis, SOUTHERN COMFORT features a book and lyrics by Dan Collins and music by Julianne Wick Davis and was conceived for the stage by Robert DuSold and Thomas Caruso.
+SOUTHERN COMFORT begins previews on Tuesday, February 23, and will run through Sunday, March 27 in The Public’s Anspacher Theater, with an official press opening on Monday, March 7.
 Public Theater Member tickets and single tickets are available now.

 Annette O’Toole and Jeff McCarthy will reprise their roles as Robert Eads and Lola Cola, respectively, along with Lizzie Hagstedt (Storyteller Musician, Bass); Jeffrey Kuhn (Jackson); Elizabeth Ward Land (Storyteller Musician, Djembe); David M. Lutken (Storyteller Musician, Guitar); Morgan Morse (Musician); Robin Skye (Melanie); and Joel Waggoner (Storyteller Musician, Violin).
 Donnie Cianciotto and Aneesh Sheth complete the cast of SOUTHERN COMFORT after an open call to the transgender community and a nationwide search for submissions.